 Credit Earned Elsewhere

 Transfer of Credit

-Applicants from other regionally accredited colleges or universities should note that all credits submitted for transfer approval must have a grade of at least 2.00 (on a 4.00 point scale), must represent college-level course work, and must be academic in nature for acceptance by the University.
+Applicants who have earned college credit at other regionally accredited colleges or universities should note that all credits submitted for transfer approval must have a grade of at least 2.00 (on a 4.00 point scale), must represent college-level course work, and must be academic in nature for acceptance by the University.
 Students may not transfer more than sixty-four semester credits or ninety-six quarter credits from a two-year college.
 Students transferring to Gonzaga University with sixty-four semester credits from a community college may not return to a two-year college for any additional transfer credit.
 All transfer students must complete at least thirty semester credits at Gonzaga immediately preceding their graduation from the University.
-For further information on transfer credits, applicants should consult the Degree Requirements section of this catalog.
+For further information on transfer credit policies, applicants should consult the Academic Policies and Degree Requirement sections of this catalog.